-NB: Applicants must have successfully completed the Diploma in Science & Technology Studies of minimum 90 ECTS credits, or a related NFQ Level 7 qualification of minimum 90 ECTS, or otherwise prove that they satisfy the prerequisites of each of the modules as listed in the course outline section.
+NB: Applicants should have a Diploma at NFQ Level 7 of 90 ECTS minimum, in a Science, Engineering or Technical area, or otherwise prove that they satisfy the prerequisites of each of the modules as listed in the course outline section.

 Who Teaches this Course